chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 = About =
 This is a very simple responsive translatable contact form.

 Form only contains fields for Name, Email, Subject and Message.
-And a simple captcha sum.
+And a simple captcha (random number).

-Use a shortcode to display form on a page or use the widget.
+Use a shortcode to display your form on a page or use the widget.

 You can personalize your form via the settingspage or by adding attributes to the shortcode or the widget.